Henry Collins Walsh

 Henry Collins Walsh (1863–1927) was a journalist, historian, explorer of Central America and Greenland, a founding member of the Arctic Club of America (1894), and the nominal founder of The Explorers Club (1904).

+Walsh was born in Florence, Italy, in 1863, the son of Robert Walsh and Margaret Mullen.
+He lived in Italy until he was nine years old and then came to the United States where he was educated at Georgetown University and graduated in 1888.
+He entered newspaper work, obtaining a job at the Philadelphia Times, and later as the editor of the Mansfield, PA Advertiser and managing editor of the Catholic world magazine.
+He also served on the staff of the International Encyclopedia and was literary editor of Lippincott's magazine for three years.

 He is associated with the Henry Altemus Company of Philadelphia.